-The current harvest allocation is approximately 38 percent recreational and 62 percent treaty for Zone 6, although reservoir-specific guidelines are shaped to meet fishery demands.
+The current harvest allocation is approximately 38 percent recreational and 62 percent treaty for Zone 6 (2011-2015 average), although reservoir-specific guidelines are shaped to meet fishery demands.
 The recreational and treaty Indian fisheries are allowed an equal share of the Bonneville Pool catch, while the treaty Indian fishery is allowed a much greater share of the catch in The Dalles and John Day pools.
-Treaty Indian fishers may continue to take sturgeon for subsistence purposes after commercial seasons have been completed, and this catch is not included in the commercial catch guidelines.
-Subsistence catch is estimated through a monitoring program conducted by the tribes, and has averaged 347 sturgeon annually since 2002, ranging from 161 to 652 fish (Table 12).
+Treaty Indian fishers also take sturgeon for subsistence purposes separate from commercial sturgeon seasons, and this catch is not included in the commercial catch guidelines.
+Subsistence catch is estimated through the creel monitoring program conducted by the tribes, and has averaged 336 sturgeon annually since 2006, ranging from 161 to 652 fish (Table 11).